30th Colloquium

 Sponsorship Opportunities

-The Colloquium for Information Systems Security Education offers a distinctive platform to showcase your organization with precision—reaching not only cybersecurity practitioners, but the educators shaping the next generation of the cyber workforce.
+The Colloquium for Information Systems Security Education (CISSE) offers a distinctive platform to showcase your organization with precision—reaching not only cybersecurity practitioners, but the educators shaping the next generation of the cyber workforce.

 For nearly 30 years, CISSE has convened a dedicated community of academic leaders, researchers, and program directors focused on advancing cybersecurity education.
 Sponsors gain direct access to these decision-makers—placing your tools, platforms, and services in the hands of those defining curricula, influencing programs, and preparing tomorrow’s professionals.